EU banking watchdog recommends cutting capital charges on pooled debt

 Reviving the pooled-debt or asset-backed securities markets is a core aim of the European Union's plan for a Capital Markets Union to boost the amount of funds for growth generated by markets.

-EBA said a lighter treatment for top quality securitized debt is justified because defaults in the market in Europe during the financial crisis were relatively low.

-"The prudential framework, as is always the case, should reflect the risks embedded in the products," EBA Chairman Andrea Enria said.

-Banks have complained that higher capital charges introduced at the global level since the financial crisis were too punitive to help the market revive in Europe.
+Banks had complained that higher capital charges introduced since the financial crisis were punitive.

 The EBA said 80 to 85 percent of issuance could potentially be included in the new segment of pooled debt.